What Is The Least Common Multiple Of 12 And 11

 Historical Roots

 The concept of LCM is ancient and has been used for centuries across different cultures.
-Early mathematicians in civilizations like ancient Egypt and Mesopotamia used the idea of common multiples in practical applications such as dividing land, measuring time, and in constructing calendars.
+Worth adding: early mathematicians in civilizations like ancient Egypt and Mesopotamia used the idea of common multiples in practical applications such as dividing land, measuring time, and in constructing calendars.
 The formal study of number theory, including concepts like LCM and GCD, was advanced by Greek mathematicians such as Euclid, who provided algorithms for finding these values.
 Euclid's algorithm for finding the GCD is still used today and is highly efficient.

 Why is LCM Important?